The cerebrum is divided by a longitudinal fissure into 2 hemispheres, each containing 6 discrete lobes:

 The frontal lobes are anterior to the central sulcus.
 They are essential for planning and executing learned and purposeful behaviors; they are also the site of many inhibitory functions.
 There are several functionally distinct areas in the frontal lobes:

 The primary motor cortex is the most posterior part of the precentral gyrus.
-The primary motor cortex on one side controls all moving parts on the contralateral side of the body (shown on a spatial map called a homunculus—see Figure: Homunculus.); 90% of motor fibers from each hemisphere cross the midline in the brain stem.
+The primary motor cortex on one side controls all moving parts on the contralateral side of the body (shown on a spatial map called a homunculus—see figure ); 90% of motor fibers from each hemisphere cross the midline in the lower brain stem and upper cervical spinal cord.
 Thus, damage to the motor cortex of one hemisphere causes weakness or paralysis mainly on the contralateral side of the body.

 The medial frontal cortex (sometimes called the medial prefrontal area) is important in arousal and motivation.
 If lesions in this area are large and extend to the most anterior part of the cortex (frontal pole), patients sometimes become abulic (apathetic, inattentive, and markedly slow to respond).

-The orbital frontal cortex (sometimes called the orbital prefrontal area—see Figure: Areas of the brain.) helps modulate social behaviors.
+The orbital frontal cortex (sometimes called the orbital prefrontal area—see figure ) helps modulate social behaviors.
 Patients with orbital frontal lesions can become emotionally labile, indifferent to the implications of their actions, or both.
 They may be alternately euphoric, facetious, vulgar, and indifferent to social nuances.
 Bilateral acute trauma to this area may make patients boisterously talkative, restless, and socially intrusive.
 The disinhibition and abnormal behaviors that can occur with aging and in many types of dementia probably result from degeneration of the frontal lobe, particularly the orbital frontal cortex.

 Several areas in the parietal lobes have specific functions.